Caliper-Corporation/TsmManager/README.md

 # TsmManager
 This app demonstrates how TransModeler simulation can be managed from an external (out-of-process) Windows Forms app.

+It uses the CaliperForm.dll (included under the ./TsmManager/lib folder) for communication with TransModeler.

-It requires TransModeler full or SE version installed on the computer.
+This project requires TransModeler full or SE version installed on the computer.